uber/crumb/README.md

   `RoundEnvironment`
   * `type` is the `@CrumbProducer`-annotated type (`LibraryPluginImpl`)
   * `annotations` are the `@CrumbQualifier`-annotated annotations found on that `type`.
-For convenience, we're going to assume that all of these holders have a static `plugins()` method.
+For simplicity, all holders are required to have a static `plugins()` method.

 What about the consumer side?
 We can make one top-level `PluginManager` class that just delegates to discovered downstream features.
 We can generate this code directly with JavaPoet, so we'll make the